 Add nuts to the bowl.
 Make sure they are finely chopped.
 If you purchased whole nuts, lightly pulse them in the food processor until fine.
 Or place in a Ziploc bag and hammer on them until they’re in little bitty pieces.
 (This is a great job for a kid.
 Refill your wine glass and watch them happily smash away.)

 Important: Be sure not to pulse the nuts too long or mush them up until the oil comes out.
 You don’t want a nut paste – you just want finely chopped dry nuts.

 Add the ginger snap crumbs and graham cracker crumbs to the bowl.
 Either grind them in the food processor or smash them in a Ziploc bag.
 Just make sure they’re small.
 I use a sifter to keep the big chunks out.

-Thoroughly toss the spices, nuts, and crumbs together in a mixture.
+Thoroughly toss the spices, nuts, crumbs, and sugar together in a mixture.
 Set aside.

 Ok, the filling is now done.
 Congrats.
 You made it this far.
 Take a break and each your sandwich.

 Combine the rose water and the regular water in a clean spray bottle.
 Set aside.

 Clarify your butter.
 Put the butter in a pot and slowly melt it on very low heat.
 Once it’s fully melted, decant off the clear yellow liquid (ghee) into a glass bowl.
 Skim the surface of the bowl with a spoon to remove any butter fat that found its way into your ghee.
 Discard the leftover white part from the pot.
 You want to get most of the butter fat (white stuff) out of the ghee.
 Set the bowl aside to cool a bit.
 When it’s time to assemble the baklava, you will want to work with the butter while it’s barely warm, slightly above room temp.

 So now the filling’s done and the butter is ready.
 It’s time to set up your work space.